DSP

 Like everything in out world, a computer has a finite precision.

-If you use 16 bits integers, a multiplication of a division can result in a quantisation error.
+If you use 16 bits integers, a multiplication of a division can result in a quantization error.

 9/2=4.5 but you can’t store a .5 in a integer so it will become 5 or 4 just depending on how you convert the result to integer.

-Now do a lot of calculations, each time you have this error so it is a cumulative one.
+Now do a lot of calculations, each time you have this error hence it is a cumulative one.

 This is exactly what explains the bad results when doing sample rate conversion in XP (K-mixer) or OSX.

-If the precision used is to low, you get distortion, a raised noise floor, etc.
+If the precision used is low, you get distortion, a raised noise floor, etc.

 Probably these wacky implementations of DSP has given DSP a bad reputation.